(American Association of Individual Investors)

 await you at the other end of the line.
 Dishonest brokers may pressure you to buy

 a bad investment.
-Or the investment might be a scam.
+Or the investment might be a scheme.

 (U.S. Securities and Exchange Commission)